Brookfield raises $7 billion for global energy transition fund

-July 27 (Reuters) - Canadian investment firm Brookfield Asset Management (BAMa.TO) said on Tuesday it has raised $7 billion for the first close of its fund that invests in renewable power companies and businesses that aim to achieve carbon neutrality.
+(Reuters) - Canadian investment firm Brookfield Asset Management said on Tuesday it has raised $7 billion for the first close of its fund that invests in renewable power companies and businesses that aim to achieve carbon neutrality.

 The Brookfield Global Transition Fund, which has a target of $12.5 billion, secured commitments from two of its anchor investors: Canada’s Ontario Teachers’ Pension Plan Board and the Singaporean sovereign investment firm Temasek Holdings.
 Other fund investors include the Investment Management Corporation of Ontario and Canada’s PSP Investments.